 Family Bonding

-Research shows that shared meals can have a positive effect on family relationships.
-According to the White Paper Study "Share the Table" (3) 72% of children feel closer to their parents when they have dinner together and a study, conducted by the National Centre on Addiction and Substance Abuse at Columbia University, showed that teens who have frequent family dinners are more likely to report having high-quality relationships with their parents.
-(4)
+Research highlights the positive impact of shared meals on family dynamics.
+The "Share the Table" White Paper Study (3) revealed that 72% of children feel a closer bond with their parents when they dine together, while a study by the National Center on Addiction and Substance Abuse at Columbia University found that teenagers who frequently have family dinners are more likely to report having high-quality relationships with their parents (4)

 Well Being

-Open communication at family meals may give opportunities for older children to discuss social and emotional issues and in turn allow parents to be aware of and monitor their children’s moods, behaviours and activities.
+Moreover, open communication during family meals creates opportunities for older children to discuss social and emotional issues, enabling parents to monitor their children's moods, behaviors, and activities more effectively.

-One study showed that teens who have dinner with their families at least five times per week are almost one and a half times less likely to report high levels of stress (5)
+Research indicates that teenagers who dine with their families at least five times per week are nearly one and a half times less likely to report high levels of stress (4).
+Additionally, findings from the "Share the Table" White Paper suggest that parents who prioritize family dinners experience greater feelings of happiness, enjoyment, and overall life satisfaction.

 A large majority of us understand the benefits of family meals and wish to have more of them.
 However, we can find it quite challenging due to family circumstances and afterschool commitments.
 Even with the best intentions, it is hard to make family meals happen on a busy weeknight.